examsoft

 A complete assessment integrity platform that includes:

-• Enterprise Portal for institutions responsible for creating and releasing hi-stakes assessments that include questions, both new or existing ones, that are aligned with required learning outcomes
+• Enterprise Portal for institutions responsible for creating and releasing high-stakes assessments that include questions, both new or existing ones, that are aligned with required learning outcomes

 • Examplify for test takers that may enable the following ExamIntegrity products